 While all of these health benefits are awesome, it is important to remember that you can only get all of these benefits if you are eating actual pumpkin or the real spices.
 Treats like pumpkin spice lattes often contain no actual pumpkin and a LOT of sugar.
 Opt for choices like homemade pumpkin pie, pumpkin smoothies (try a smoothie with coconut milk, pumpkin, almond butter, and pumpkin spice!), or baked pumpkin.

 Keep smiling this holiday seasons while you enjoy pumpkin and all of its wonderful health benefits!
-In all the holiday madness, don’t forget to call our office today to schedule your next pediatric dental checkup.
+In all the holiday madness, don’t forget to call our office today to schedule your next dental checkup with pediatric dentist in Katy.